After lockdown, Shanghai tries to mend fences with foreign firms

 The image of China's most cosmopolitan city and its biggest business hub was badly damaged by the two-month lockdown, with countless expatriates relocating and foreign businesses warning that they are reconsidering investment plans.

-The Shanghai government plans to hold 20 meetings this month with foreign firms engaged in key industries such as automobiles, trade, semiconductors and biomedicine, according to a report by the Jiefang Daily, a Shanghai-government backed newspaper, on Sunday.
+The Shanghai government plans to hold 20 meetings this month with foreign firms engaged in key industries such as automobiles, trade, semiconductors and biomedicine, a report by the Jiefang Daily, a Shanghai government-backed newspaper, said on Sunday.
 The report was reposted on the Shanghai city website.

 The firms would be picked from major investment countries and regions, including the United States, Europe, Japan and South Korea.